 Its signature product, Shuman’s Jelly Cake, became a necessity at Alexandria family gatherings, and it developed a national and international following: according to an old newspaper clipping, it was served to Princess Elizabeth before she became Queen of England.

 Alexandria native Willard Scott once said in Country Living magazine, “I don’t care what kind of diet I’m on, if I can’t eat Shuman’s Jelly Cake, I don’t deserve to live.”

 When our cousins Lonny and Teddy Marchant – the fourth generation of Shumans to own the bakery – retired in 2004, Shuman’s retail bakery on South Washington Street closed.
 But family members continued to discuss the possibility of carrying on Shuman’s as a family-owned bakery.

 In 2009 we created a Facebook page, which consisted simply of a brief description of when and where Shuman’s Bakery was founded, along with some historical Shuman’s photographs.
 Without any promotion, we soon found that we had more than 100 fans, many of whom reminisced fondly about Shuman’s Bakery, especially Shuman’s Jelly Cake.
 Inspired by their comments, we formed L. Shuman and Sons LLC (d.b.a.
 Shuman’s Bakery) to bring the bakery back on-line.

 We have re-established Shuman’s to renew and carry on this family tradition.
 We continue to make Shuman’s Jelly Cake from the original family recipe, using only the finest ingredients.

-Over the course of the past couple of years as our plans took shape, we turned again and again to our cousins Lonny and Teddy Marchant for advice and support, and have been grateful for their assistance as we endeavor to continue this family bakery tradition.
+We turned again and again to our cousins Lonny and Teddy Marchant for advice and support, and have been grateful for their assistance as we endeavor to continue this family bakery tradition.